hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

       running full jobs.
 If you indeed need multiple nodes or full GPUs to test your code/program, go ahead and request the resources for your interactive app from a more suitable partition.
       If requesting a GPU, it will be the same as the type specified in the partition (e.g. a NVIDIA H100 for ``gpu_h100`` on wICE).

+      For wICE and Mindwell, you can also request a GPU from the ``interactive`` partition.
+      The wICE interactive GPUs are virtually partitioned as 7 MIGs (Multi-Instance GPU).
-For wICE, you can also request a GPU from the ``interactive`` partition.
-One GPU here is a virtual GPU slice of the available A100 GPUs.
-One GPU slice is the same as 1/7th of CUDA cores and memory of an A100 GPU.
+      In this configuration, each GPU slice provides roughly 1/7th of CUDA cores and memory of an A100 GPU.
 The interactive partition only allows you to request max 1 GPU (slice) though.

+      Each Mindwell interactive node offers two NVIDIA RTX 5000 (Ada), which can be best taken as whole for visualization purposes and lightweight machine learning applications.

    .. tab-item:: VUB
       :sync: vub